$A_{\textrm{CP}}[D_{(s)}^{0,+} \to V \gamma]$ from Large ${\cal O}_8$: Effective Hamiltonian and Amplitudes

-In this subsection we shall introduce some notation which aims to ease the presentation in the following subsection.
-We write the amplitude as follows\;\footnote{The amplitudes ${\cal A}_{1,2}$ up to phases are often denoted by ${\cal A}_{\rm PC, PV}$ in the literature e.g. \cite{BHHP95,IK12}.
-The acronyms PC and PV stand for parity-conserving and -violating respectively.}:
+We write the amplitude as follows\footnote{The amplitudes ${\cal A}_{\perp,\parallel}$ up to phases are often denoted by ${\cal A}_{\textrm{PC,PV}}$ in the literature e.g. \cite{Burdman:1995te,Isidori:2012yx}.
+The acronyms PC and PV stand for parity-conserving and -violating respectively.}